Trusts of Land and Appointment of Trustees Act 1996

 The Trusts of Land and Appointment of Trustees Act 1996 (c.
-47), usually called "TLATA" or "TOLATA", is an act of Parliament of the United Kingdom, which altered the law in relation to trusts of land in England, Wales, Scotland and Northern Ireland.
+47), usually called "TLATA" or "TOLATA", is an act of the Parliament of the United Kingdom, which altered the law in relation to trusts of land in England and Wales.

 Background

 The act came into force on 1 January 1997 and was a result of a recognised need for reform of the part of the Law of Property Act 1925 which dealt with trusts.
 It also implemented recommendations made in a number of Law Commission reports.
 Some problems included the fact that it was hard to establish a trust without it coming under the auspices of the Settled Land Act 1925, which brought with it a range of problems.
 In particular, the co-owners of property were regarded as having beneficial interests in money and not in the land.
 Problems arose where partners disagreed over when they wanted to sell a property – usually in the case of separation, and this led to situations where spouses and children might find themselves without their customary home inequitably.

 One of the key features of the act is to try to redress this by the imposition of statutory considerations to be taken into account when dealing with the disposition of trusts and ordering a sale of a family home.